Arjun-Mota/arjun-mota.github.io/_posts/algorithm_intuition/2020-08-08-linear-regression.md

 ### Example > House Price Prediction

-Consider predicting house price, where house price is the dependent variable that we want to predict based on some independent variables contributing to house price.
+Consider predicting house price, where house price is the dependent variable that we want to predict based on some independent variables contributing to it.
 Independent variables could be the number of bedrooms, location, is furnished or not, number of years old, etc.

 ### Math Behind